Happenings in the lab -

 let the adventures begin

-July 2016: Amazing new paper spearheaded by Kyle Loh, Angela Chen, Lay Teng Ang, and Irv Weissman — Happy to have made a contribution towards this Herculean effort and be a part of a wonderful collaboration.
-Take a look at the really well-done video abstract:
+July 2016: Amazing new paper spearheaded by Kyle Loh, Angela Chen, Lay Teng Ang, and Irv Weissman — Happy to have made a contribution towards this Herculean effort and be a part of a wonderful collaboration!

 After years of training — Raj is named an Assistant Professor at Penn & the lab is established.
-Let the adventures begin — it should be a fun ride!
+The space is ready in Smilow TRC, and we're moving in (and Qiaohong has already set up her bench, not surprisingly).
+Nick Rizer and Parisha Shah join the lab; let the adventures begin!